-After the fermentation process, the resulting kefir drink contains over 50 different beneficial bacteria and yeasts strains.
+After the fermentation process, the resulting Kefir drink contains over 50 different beneficial bacteria and yeast strains.
 Other fermented dairy products contain far fewer beneficial bacteria, and they usually do not contain any yeast.

-The health benefits of kefir are, however, not just linked to digestion.
-They actually influence other parts of your organism, including your immune system, heart, skin, and may affect all inflammatory processes within the body.
+The health benefits of Kefir are, however, not just linked to digestion.
+They actually influence other parts of your organism, including your immune system, heart, and skin, and may affect all inflammatory processes within the body.

 Kefir is the most potent source of probiotics